Devising Devious Designs

 A Suite of Services—and Solutions

-Beyond speed, Rucker knew he wanted to use 3D printing for plastic prototypes and production parts, and CNC machining for magnesium end-use parts, and he knew Protolabs offered those services and materials.
+Beyond speed, Rucker knew he wanted to use 3D printing for plastic prototypes and production parts, and CNC machining for magnesium end-use parts.

 Indeed, Rucker says, he ended up being the only competitor on the show who fabricated most of the parts for his BattleBot out of magnesium.
 He chose magnesium because of a weight restriction rule, limiting the BattleBots to 250 pounds or less.
 “So I wanted to make it as strong as possible but as light as possible,” Rucker says.
-Magnesium has emerged in automotive, aerospace and other industries as a frequently preferred alternative to steel and aluminum because of its strength and lighter weight.
+Note that Protolabs no longer manufacturers magnesium parts.

 Protolabs manufactured several additional end-use parts for Rucker’s BattleBot.
 These parts included four 3D-printed (stereolithography) holders made of a durable ABS-like thermoplastic for its LED power indicators, several CNC-milled parts that came together as an industrial-grade chassis for the weapon-motor assembly for the BattleBot, and a machined face plate for the motor that is in the BattleBot’s drive system, which powers and moves the BattleBot.